-The two guinea fowl (Eeny and Meeny) are a free-ranging game bird at the farm that roost in the rafters of the barn at night.
+The two guinea fowl (Moe and Coconut) are free-ranging game birds at the farm that roost in the rafters of the barn at night.
 They forage all day for insects over about a half mile territory and will often be found loudly bossing clients into their cars after session.
 They are very distrustful but provide constant comic relief at the farm.

 Gilbert is a rescued potbellied pig who came to Triple Play via Red Dog Farm in Greensboro.
 We believe that he was initially raised in someone's home but then relinquished to Animal Control when his size and habits became too much to handle.
 He is a sensitive pig who believes that he is entitled to all of life's greatest comforts and will let you know if dinner is served even a minute later than expected.
 One of the cutest things about him is watching him run headlong back to you from anywhere on the farm when you call him.